albirrkarim/mozilla-hubs-installation-detailed/README.md

 <br>
 <br>

-## Disclaimer - this tutorial maybe isn't a best practice
+## Disclaimer - this tutorial maybe isn't a best practice, do with your own risk.

 <br>
 <br>